debianmaster/cape/README.md

 - Tencent Cloud

 ## License
-CAPE Community Edition will always be FREE for up to 10 nodes.
-Paid subscription options are available through the CAPE UI.
+CAPE is available as an always FREE Community Edition or as a Subscription with dedicated support.

 ## Support